lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    # use trainer.max_epochs=0 to skip training
    lightly-magic input_dir='path/to/your/raw/dataset' dataset_id='xyz' token='123' trainer.max_epochs=0

-Next, you will need to initialize the `ApiWorkflowClient` and the `ActiveLearningAgent`
+Then, in your Python script, you will need to initialize the `ApiWorkflowClient` and the `ActiveLearningAgent`

 .. code-block:: Python